MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 AuthorizedDecryptor : LAPS\LAPS Admins
 ```

-This example demonstrates querying the current LAPS password for the 'LAPSCLIENT2' computer, in a
+This example demonstrates querying the current LAPS password for the `LAPSCLIENT2` computer, in a
-specific Active Directory domain ('laps.com'), requesting that the password be displayed in
+specific AD domain (`laps.com`), requesting that the password be displayed in
 clear-text form.
-The password was stored in Active Directory in encrypted form and was successfully
+The password was stored in AD in encrypted form and was successfully
 decrypted.

+> [!NOTE]
-Note that ExpirationTimestamp will always be empty for any older LAPS passwords returned.
+> **ExpirationTimestamp** is always empty for any older LAPS passwords returned.

 ### Example 4